aditya-bhaumik/Pathsphere/README.md

 ### Future Milestones
 - 🔄 **Continuous Integration of User Feedback** for ongoing improvements.
 - 📅 **Regular Updates** to the scholarship and job opportunity databases to ensure the latest information is available.

+## 🛠️ Tech Stack

+- **HTML5**: For structuring the content of the web pages, ensuring semantic and accessible markup.
+- **CSS3**: To design and style the user interface, providing responsive and visually appealing layouts.
+- **JavaScript**: For adding interactivity, dynamic content, and enhancing user experience on the front-end.
+- **Git**: Version control to track changes in code, enabling collaboration and code history management.
+- **GitHub**: For hosting repositories, facilitating collaboration, and enabling continuous integration and deployment workflows.
+- **Docker**: Containerization for ensuring consistent development, testing, and production environments.
+It allows packaging the application along with its dependencies for seamless deployment across different platforms.<br>

 ## 📢Contributors📢